tahiriltaf/Document-Classification/README.md

 ## Inference

 Documents can be tested using LayoutLMv3_inference notebook or using docker image

 docker image has been shared in github container registry, it can be pulled from

-  ghcr.io/tahiriltaf/document_classification/dl_assignment_px_tahir:latest
+  'ghcr.io/tahiriltaf/document_classification/dl_assignment_px_tahir:latest'

 and image can passed as enviroment

- docker run -e IMAGE_NAME=tst_image.png -v /absolute/path/to/images_dir:/images_dir dl_assignment_px_tahir
+ 'docker run -e IMAGE_NAME=tst_image.png -v /absolute/path/to/images_dir:/images_dir dl_assignment_px_tahir'

- tst_image.png: name of image, (change accordingly) /absolute/path/to/images_dir: absolute path of folder in host containing image (change accordingly) /images_dir : directory within the container (donot change)
+ tst_image.png: name of image, (change accordingly)
+ /absolute/path/to/images_dir: absolute path of folder in host containing image (change accordingly)
+ /images_dir : directory within the container (donot change)
  dl_assignment_px_tahir: the name of the Docker image that the container is based based on

  the output with prediction is saved in directory mounted
 ![output image with prediction](prediction.png)